 Pittenweem is still a working fishing port and still has a number of fishing boats based at the harbour.
 There is also a fish market and local fish merchants where you can buy fresh fish daily.

 A visit to Pittenweem Arts Festival would not be complete without chocolate cake from the Cocoa Tree based in the town’s High Street.

-If you would like to find out more about staying at Sandcastle Cottage and check our availability then click the link below.
+If you would like to find out more about staying at Sandcastle Cottage and check our availability and click the link below.
 We look forward to welcoming you to Sandcastle Cottage.